Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

 - [x] Speak with [Gowry](https://eldenring.wiki.fextralife.com/Gowry) in his [shack](https://eldenring.wiki.fextralife.com/Gowry's+Shack) and he tasks you to get [Unalloyed Gold Needle](https://eldenring.wiki.fextralife.com/Unalloyed+Gold+Needle) dropped by [Commander O'Neil](https://eldenring.wiki.fextralife.com/Commander+O'Neil).
 (04-12)
 - [x] Return to [Gowry](https://eldenring.wiki.fextralife.com/Gowry) with the needle.
 He will give you [Sellia's Secret](https://eldenring.wiki.fextralife.com/Sellia's+Secret).
 (04-12)
 - [x] Warp to a nearby point and return and he'll give you the repaired needle.
 (04-12)
-- [ ] Light the beacons in Sellia according to Sellia's Secret.
+- [x] Light the beacons in Sellia according to Sellia's Secret.
 Each beacon also opens a barrier with loot.
+(04-14)
-- [ ] Bring the needle to [Millicent](https://eldenring.wiki.fextralife.com/Millicent) at the [Church of the Plague](https://eldenring.wiki.fextralife.com/Church+of+the+Plague) [[Map Link](https://eldenring.wiki.fextralife.com/Interactive+Map?id=3218&lat=-178.42187&lng=150.72784&zoom=8&code=mapA)]
+- [x] Bring the needle to [Millicent](https://eldenring.wiki.fextralife.com/Millicent) at the [Church of the Plague](https://eldenring.wiki.fextralife.com/Church+of+the+Plague) [[Map Link](https://eldenring.wiki.fextralife.com/Interactive+Map?id=3218&lat=-178.42187&lng=150.72784&zoom=8&code=mapA)] (04-14)
-- [ ] After [Millicent](https://eldenring.wiki.fextralife.com/Millicent) uses the needle, rest at the nearby site of grace, then exhaust her dialog.
+- [x] After [Millicent](https://eldenring.wiki.fextralife.com/Millicent) uses the needle, rest at the nearby site of grace, then exhaust her dialog.
 She will gift you the [Prosthesis-Wearer Heirloom](https://eldenring.wiki.fextralife.com/Prosthesis-Wearer+Heirloom).
 Rest again to move her to Gowry's shack.
+(04-14)
-- [ ] Return to Gowry's shack.
+- [x] Return to Gowry's shack.
 Millicent is there.
 Exhaust her dialog.
 Quit and reload at the shack, this will move Millicent and have Gowry return.
+(04-14)
 - [ ] Millicent moves to north of the Erdtree-Gazing Hill Grace [[Map Link](https://eldenring.wiki.fextralife.com/Interactive+Map?id=5792&lat=-97.914062&lng=75.558451&zoom=8&code=mapA)].
 Give her [Valkyrie's Prosthesis](https://eldenring.wiki.fextralife.com/Valkyrie's+Prosthesis).
 (It can be found in the [Shaded Castle](https://eldenring.wiki.fextralife.com/Shaded+Castle))
 - [ ] After defeating boss of [Dominula](https://eldenring.wiki.fextralife.com/Windmill+Village) she will be near the Windmill Heights Grace after reload [[Map Link](https://eldenring.wiki.fextralife.com/Interactive+Map?id=5809&lat=-76.82&lng=99.95&zoom=8&code=mapA)].
 Exhaust her dialogue.
 - [ ] Millicent will move to Ancient Snow Valley Ruins Grace.